kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 We currently use the `Node.Status.Addresses` and `PodCIDRs` fields to trigger updates in the route reconciliation mechanism.
 However, relying solely on these fields may be insufficient, potentially causing missed route reconciliations when updates are necessary.
 This depends on the specific cloud-controller-manager implementations.
 Using these fields works for the CCM maintained by the authors, but we do not know the details of other providers.

-This is mitigated by a feature gate, which allows infrastructure providers to test it and provide feedback on the fields.
+This is mitigated by the feature gate `CloudControllerManagerWatchBasedRoutesReconciliation`, which allows infrastructure providers to test it and provide feedback on the fields.

 #### Relying only on Events